Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity

 \begin{thm*}[Theorem \ref{theoremconjecture}] Let $\mathcal X = \{X_i\}$ be a finite family of analytic subsets of an open $U\subset \K^N$, ($\K$ denotes $\R$ or $\C$).
 Let $p_0\in U$.
 Then there exist an open neighborhood $U'$ of $p_0$ and an analytic stratification of $U'$ compatible with each $U'\cap X_i$ admitting regular {\aaa } trivialization along each stratum. \end{thm*}

 In Section \ref{functions} we extend these results to stratifications of analytic functions.
 Recall that a stratification of a $\K$-analytic function $f:X\to \K$ is a stratification of $X$ such that the zero set $V(f)$ of $f$ is a union of strata.
-Theorem \ref{a_f} together with Proposition \ref{complexregularity} imply the following result.
+Theorem \ref{a_f} together with Proposition \ref{complexregularity} implies the following result.

 \begin{thm*}[$\K=\C$] If a stratification of $f$ admits an {\aaa } trivialization along a stratum $S\subset V(f)$ then it satisfies the Thom condition ($a_f$) along this stratum.
-If such trivialization is moreover regular along $S,$ then it satisfies the strict Thom condition ($w_f$) along $S$. \end{thm*}
+If such trivialization is, moreover, regular along $S,$ then it satisfies the strict Thom condition ($w_f$) along $S$. \end{thm*}

 We also give an analogous result in the real case using the notion of regularity of a function for an {\aaa } trivialization, defined in Subsection \ref{regularfunctions}.
-Thom regularity conditions are used to show topological triviality of functions along strata.
-We discuss this in details in Section \ref{functions}, where we develop three different constructions guarantying such triviality.
+Thom's regularity conditions are used to show topological triviality of functions along strata.
+We discuss this in detail in Section \ref{functions}, where we develop three different constructions guaranteeing such triviality.

 In Section \ref{algebraiccase} we treat the algebraic case.
 By reduction to the homogeneous analytic case we show the following results.

 \begin{thm*}[Theorem \ref{algebraictheoremconjecture}] Let $ \{V_i\}$ be a finite family of algebraic subsets of $\proj _\K^n$.
 Then there exists an algebraic stratification of $\proj _\K^n$ compatible with each $ V_i$ and admitting semialgebraic regular {\aaa } trivializations along each stratum. \end{thm*}